Avoid Salt & Ice Melt Damage To Your Trees & Plants

-How to Protect Your Plants and Trees From Winter Salt Damage
+How to Protect Your Trees & Plants From Winter Salt Damage

 You can protect some plants by wrapping them in burlap or by putting up a plastic or burlap fence between your plants and the roadway or sidewalk.
 Keep snow and ice that has been treated by ice melt away from plants by shoveling or pushing the snow elsewhere.

 When the snow begins to melt, you may want to try to “flush” out the soil with excess water, especially if there hasn’t been a lot of rain to naturally wash it away.
 Place a garden hose near the affected area and run it on low for a few hours to help remove salt residue from the soil.